Celebrate nature and help protect our shared ecosystems by taking on the annual 5KM Challenge for the forests!

 Located near Fundy National Park, Whaelghinbran Forest belonged to farmers Clark Phillips and Susan Tyler.
 When they could no longer work the land and needed to sell their property to retire, the couple reached out to us and we were able to purchase the property from the sale of carbon offsets and protect their cherished forest lands.

-Learn MoreBuchanan Forest is a 115-acre property in Waterford, New Brunswick.
+Learn MoreWaterford Forest is a 115-acre property in New Brunswick.
 The forest was donated to Community Forests International by Elizabeth Lucas, and it belonged to her family since 1855.
 The unique ecological features of the property include tolerant hardwood stands and an old spruce forest, as well as an impressive rock cliff face.

 Learn MoreFerndale Forest is 105-acres of hardwood forest located in the steep hills of Ferndale, in southern New Brunswick.
 The forest was purchased by Community Forests International from the previous family forest owners.
 This property is home to many sugar maples — plus one of the biggest balsam firs we’ve ever seen!